seahorn/seahorn.github.io/_posts/2020-06-08-smartace-installation.md

 # SmartACE: A Solidity Verification Framework

-By Scott Wesley in collaboration Maria Christakis, Arie Gurfinkel, Xinwen Hu, Jorge Navas, and Valentin Wüstholz.
+By Scott Wesley in collaboration Maria Christakis, Arie Gurfinkel, Xinwen Hu, Jorge Navas, Richard Trefler, and Valentin Wüstholz.

 SmartACE is an experimental verification framework for Solidity smart contracts.
 It can be built from source, or obtained as a pre-built Docker container.
 For